projectchrono/chrono/doxygen/documentation/manuals/vehicle/vehicle_terrain.md

   - programatically
 - support for arbitrary orientation of the terrain reference plane; by default, the terrain is defined as the \f$(x,y)\f$ plane of a \f$z\f$-up [ISO frame](@ref vehicle_ISO_frame)
 - support for a moving-patch approach wherein ray-casting (the most costly operation) is confined to a specified domain -- either a rectangular patch moving relative to the vehicle or the projection of a bounding box
 - support for specifying location-dependent soil parameters; this can be achieved by providing a custom callback class which implements a method that returns all soil parameters at a given \f$(x,y)\f$ point specified in the terrain's reference plane.
-See [SCMDeformableTerrain::SoilParametersCallback](@ref chrono::vehicle::SCMDeformableTerrain::SoilParametersCallback)
+See [SCMTerrain::SoilParametersCallback](@ref chrono::vehicle::SCMTerrain::SoilParametersCallback)

 Since the interaction with this terrain type is done through the underlying Chrono contact system, it can be used in conjunction with [rigid](@ref wheeled_tire_rigid) or [FEA](@ref wheeled_tire_fea) tire models and with tracked vehicles.